kubernetes/website/content/zh-cn/docs/reference/labels-annotations-taints/_index.md

 The kubelet can set this annotation on a Node to denote its configured IPv4 address.

-When kubelet is started with the "external" cloud provider, it sets this annotation on the Node to denote an IP address set from the command line flag (`--node-ip`).
+When kubelet is started with the `--cloud-provider` flag set to any value (includes both external and legacy in-tree cloud providers), it sets this annotation on the Node to denote an IP address set from the command line flag (`--node-ip`).
 This IP is verified with the cloud provider as valid by the cloud-controller-manager.
 -->
 ### alpha.kubernetes.io/provided-node-ip {#alpha-kubernetes-io-provided-node-ip}